AngleProtocol/merkl-docs/earn-with-merkl/earning-with-merkl.md

 - `proofs`: Include the Merkle proof array for each token, also retrieved from the API.

 <figure><img src=".gitbook/assets/DistributorClaim.png" alt=""><figcaption><p>Claiming Merkl rewards using a block explorer</p></figcaption></figure>

+### Address Remapping

+If you're earning rewards through a smart contract that cannot claim them (e.g., non-upgradeable contracts on Uniswap V4 that cannot call `toggleOperator` or transfer), you may need **address remapping** to redirect your rewards to a claimable address.

+Contact the Merkl team via [Discord](https://discord.com/channels/1209830388726243369/1210212731047776357) with your campaign ID(s), source address (contract), and destination address (claimable wallet).
+For complete details on address remapping, see the [Address Remapping section](../merkl-mechanisms/reward-forwarding.md#address-remapping) in Reward Forwarding.